New CryoVac LH2 containment solution wins DNV AiP

 New CryoVac LH2 containment solution wins DNV AiPWritten by Nick Blenkey

-Vikersund, Norway-headquartered CryoVac has developed a new vacuum insulation system for liquid hydrogen (LH2) hydrogen that promises to solve many of the challenges associated with the shipping of LH2 by sea.
+Vikersund, Norway-headquartered CryoVac has developed a new vacuum insulation system for liquid hydrogen (LH2) hydrogen tanks that promises to solve many of the challenges associated with the shipping of LH2 by sea.

 CryoVac’s solution, which has now gained an Approval in Principle from DNV, is based on cryogenic hydrogen storage, which involves cooling hydrogen to extremely low temperatures (around −253°C).